Archives

 Chesney Medical Archives at Johns Hopkins Medical Institutes

-Records created by the Department of Embryology and its staff held at the Chesney Archives include the Records of the Department of Embryology (1888-1976), the Franklin Mall Collection, and the George L. Streeter Collection.
+Various records created by the Department of Embryology and its staff held at the Chesney Archives include the Records of the Department of Embryology (1888-1976), the Franklin Mall Collection, and the George L. Streeter Collection.

 American Philosophical Society

-The American Philosophical Society Library in Philadelphia holds the professional papers of prominent Carnegie biologists including Barbara McClintock, Albert Francis Blakeslee, George Harrison Shull, and George Washington Corner.
+The American Philosophical Society Library in Philadelphia holds the professional papers of prominent Carnegie Science biologists including Barbara McClintock, Albert Francis Blakeslee, George Harrison Shull, and George Washington Corner.

 The library also holds collections related to the Institution’s involvement in eugenics research including the Eugenics Record Office Records and the Charles Benedict Davenport Papers.